javalikescript/luajls/README.md

 The only fully supported version is the latest, currently Lua 5.4.

 In order to support the majority of Lua engines, an effort is made to provide a good level of compatibility for Lua 5.1 and LuaJIT.
+Lua 5.1 compatibility is achived by using a transcompiler and is available in the respective 5.1 releases, the default code base is not fully compatible with Lua 5.1.

 ## What do you want to do?